The Ridgeway : Goring to Wantage Walk

 Features

 This walk follows a section of the Ridgeway National Trail, along an open grassy ridge with good views throughout.
-There are short, long, and very long version of this walk which follows Britains's oldest road dating back to neolithic times.
+There are short, long, and very long version of this walk which follows Britain's oldest road dating back to neolithic times.
 The very long version visits an ancient (pre Roman) hill fort.

 The Ridgeway is quite remote, there are no pubs en-route, so bring a packed lunch

 The walk starts by the Thames in Goring.
 It leaves it via a quiet lane.
 There is an option to avoid a little road walking at the start by detouring via Lough Hill (NT).
-Both routes meet up futher along the quiet lane.
+Both routes meet up further along the quiet lane.

-After 2km, the lane becomes a track and reaches open downland with grass covered gentle hills and good views.
+After 2km, the lane becomes a track and reaches open downland with grass covered gentle hills and good views for the rest of the walk.
 It follows the open ridge for 8km / 5 miles to the A34 (motorway).
-Just before it, there is an option to cut the walk short to Chilton (nice pub, buses to Didcot).
-This would make a nice winter walk.

 Just after the A34, there is an option to finish at Harwell "Science Campus" (regular buses, but no pub to wait in)